By Rosalind Sedacca, CDC

 - Role Model Cooperative Behavior With Your Ex:

 Studies show that children whose divorced parents get along with one another adapt much more easily to the divorce.
-So talk to your ex about giving your children a happy holiday season in every possible way.
+So talk to your ex about giving your kids a happy holiday season in every possible way.
 If you can both spend some family time together with the children, without discord, they will appreciate your efforts.
 If you can’t, at least strive to make the drop-off experience peaceful and harmonious.
-Never bad-mouth your ex to the children, make them your messenger or have them spy for you at their other parent’s home.
+Never bad-mouth your ex to the kids, make them your messenger or have them spy for you at their other parent’s home.
 Model your best, most respectful and mature interactions with your ex in front of your children so they can enjoy their childhood, especially at this time of year.

 - Keep Grandparents and Other Family Members in the Holidays: